National Museum of American History: Second floor

 The second floor also houses the museum's new welcome center and a store.
 The second-floor lobby leads out to Madison Drive and the National Mall.

 Third floor

 Exhibits in the east wing of the third floor, 3 East, are focused on the military history of the United States; they include The Price of Freedom: Americans at War and the gunboat Philadelphia.

 The center of the third floor, 3 Center, presents The American Presidency: A Glorious Burden, which explores the personal and public lives of the men who have held that office.
 It also features the popular permanent exhibit of First Ladies of America, which features their contributions and changing roles, and displays their dresses as a mark of changing times.

 The third-floor west wing, 3 West, has exhibits that feature entertainment, sports, and music.
 These include Thanks for the Memories: Music, Sports and Entertainment History, the Hall of Musical Instruments, and The Dolls' House.
-A car from Disneyland's Dumbo the Flying Elephant ride is the signature artifact.
+A car from Disneyland's Dumbo the Flying Elephant ride.
+The most recent exhibit is Entertainment Nation which features objects from Judy Garland, Prince, Selena, Muhammad Ali, Star Wars, Sesame Street, Hamilton, and more.